eeriespace/eeriespace.github.io/_posts/2020-03-28-play-report-capture-the-thief-of-the-resurrection-gem.md

 >
 > This is a very bad punishment :(  but well, at least is not a random stat,
 > that could be catastrophic.
+>
+> Edit: apparently I don't know how to read anymore, the event said to reduce
+> -5 on a *skill* not *attribute*.
+So I'll be reducing *Carbine* which is a
+> combat skill related to weapons that I've never used.
+Thanks, @Alex T on the
+> Blackoath discord for spotting my mistake.

 Lana tries to patch her wounds but fails.